agherzan/andrei.gherzan.com/_posts/2019-07-07-raspbian-rpi-64.md

 ## C. Deploy the compiled 64bit kernel on a Raspbian image

 You now have all the bits to proceed in modifying a Raspbian image to boot a Raspberry Pi board in 64bit mode.
 First thing first, download Raspbian and burn it with any tool you prefer.
 I'd use [etcher](https://www.balena.io/etcher/).
 Mount the boot partition and copy kernel image and the kernel modules on it.
 The following commands assume that the boot partition mount point is `/run/media/me/boot`i and the root filesystem mount point is `/run/media/me/rootfs`.
-Also, the paths rely on the exports set throughout this post.
+Also, the paths rely on the exports set throughout this braindump.

 ```sh
 cp $KERNEL_BUILD_DIR/arch/arm64/boot/Image /run/media/me/boot/kernel8.img